Relation Between Factors And Multiples

 • Continue until the number cannot be divided any further.

-ALSO READ: Relationship Between Proteins And Genes
+ALSO READ: The Consumption Function Shows The Relationship Between Consumption Spending And

 This process breaks down a number into its prime components, which are the basic building blocks of all numbers.